-dock with open for visitors and campers.
+campfire area for mass.
+After mass, all families are invited to the cabins to check in with the counselors.
+At 1:30pm, the pool, dock and giant swing will open for visitors and campers.
 Campers will need to tell their visitors about the camp rules

 Many campers' families will bring a picnic lunch to enjoy at camp.
 Camp also sells delicious chicken lunch that can be purchased by your parents on the day they drop you off.
 Other families will go out to eat on Visiting Sunday.
 Only a camper's parent can take them from camp, so your parent will need to sign a permission slip if someone else would like to take you out for lunch.
+Check out in the mess hall if you are leaving camp for visiting.

 After parents leave, we have a special night, Super Sunday night.
 We have a big camp wide competition.
 Campers can stay up until midnight watching a movie or working on their arts and crafts project.
 The crazy schedule continues into the next day, Manic Monday.
 Campers don't have to clean their cabins and can choose their activities all morning.
-Early in the morning, Campers can sign up for hydro trips and canoe trips.
-Sign ups are held in the mess hall.
 It is a crazy couple of days.
 Ask a Mentor or other returning camper about it!